Cover of The Adventures of Tom Sawyer by Mark Twain

 “Work consists of whatever a body is obliged to do… Play consists of whatever a body is not obliged to do.”The Adventures of Tom Sawyer

-Twain’s narration is plain and good-humoured, and the episodes are self-contained, so it reads easily at B2.
-A little regional dialect appears in the dialogue, but tap-to-translate makes it part of the fun.
+Twain’s narration is plain and good-humored, and the episodes are self-contained, so it reads easily at B2.
+A little regional dialect appears in the dialog, but tap-to-translate makes it part of the fun.

 For learners